QoS-Aware Downlink Beamforming for Joint Transmission in Multi-Cell Networks: Introduction

 In the literature, several works have explored multi-cell beamforming design with different objectives.
 As the single-cell counterpart, the summed throughput is a common design objective for multi-cell beamforming design~\cite{Yang2008}.
-Since it is challenging to solve the downlink (DL) throughput maximization problem directly, it is shown in~\cite{Yang2008} that reformulating the beamforming design as an uplink (UL) throughput maximization problem allows a more solvable form and the solution of the dual UL problem delivers the same summed throughput as the DL problem.
-Such a UL-DL dual relation has long been used to facilitate beamforming design in multiple-input multiple-output(MIMO) systems, such as the early work~\cite{Yu2006} for the single-cell MIMO system, and more recent work~\cite{Goettsch2022} for the cell-free MIMO system.
-The UL-DL duality has also been used to minimize the total transmit power required to meet a prescribed quality-of-service (QoS) constraint, namely a target signal-to-interference-plus-noise ratio (SINR) in \cite{Dahrouj2010} assuming perfect CSI and \cite{Wang2011, Shen2012} considering CSI errors for the mult-cell MIMO system.
+Since it is challenging to solve the downlink (DL) throughput maximization problem directly, it is shown in~\cite{Yang2008} that reformulating the beamforming design as an uplink (UL) dual problem allows a more solvable form and the solution of the dual problem delivers the same summed throughput as the DL problem.
+Such a UL-DL dual relation has long been used to facilitate beamforming design in multiple-input multiple-output (MIMO) systems, such as the early work~\cite{Yu2006} for the single-cell MIMO system, and more recent work~\cite{Goettsch2022} for the cell-free MIMO system.
+The UL-DL duality has also been used to minimize the total transmit power required to meet a prescribed quality-of-service (QoS) constraint, namely a target signal-to-interference-plus-noise ratio (SINR) in \cite{Dahrouj2010} assuming perfect CSI and in \cite{Wang2011, Shen2012} considering CSI errors.
 Again, they assume a single serving BS per UE~\cite{Dahrouj2010, Shen2011, Wang2011, Shen2012} and use all the DoF for interference mitigation.
-Another beamforming design is to consider fairness, as in~\cite{Gong2009} that jointly designs the transmit beamforming across multiple BSs to maximize the worst SINR among all the served UEs.
+Another type of beamforming design considers fairness, as in~\cite{Gong2009} that jointly designs the transmit beamforming across multiple BSs to maximize the worst SINR among all the served UEs.
 Such a max-min formulation can also be tackled through the UL-DL duality.
-Unlike those works mentioned above that use instantaneous CSI to design the beamforming, long-term CSI in terms of channel correlation matrices is adopted in~\cite{Gong2009} with the assumption of ideal CSI.
-Another popular method for solving the beamforming design problem is to linearize non-convex SINR expressions through the semi-definite relaxation (SDR)~\cite{Luo2010, Shen2011}, which provides a convex approximation to the non-convex optimization problem but has no closed-form solution.
+Unlike aforementioned works that use instantaneous CSI to design the beamforming, long-term CSI in terms of channel correlation matrices is adopted in~\cite{Gong2009} with the assumption of ideal CSI.
+Another popular method for solving the beamforming design problem is to linearize non-convex SINR expressions through the semi-definite relaxation (SDR)~\cite{Luo2010, Shen2011}, which provides a convex approximation to the non-convex optimization problem without closed-form solution.
 In contrast, the UL-DL duality is established based on the Lagrange duality that provides a closed-form solution for the optimal beamforming vectors.